-Nevada’s Cannabis Compliance Board (CCB) was created to regulate Nevada’s adult-use cannabis operators.
-The CCB oversees the cannabis industry in the state, including all growers, producers, dispensaries, laboratories and events.
-CCB sees Metrc compliance as crucial to having real-time access to all cannabis activity in Nevada.
+The Nevada Cannabis Compliance Board (NCCB) was created to regulate Nevada’s cannabis operators.
+NCCB oversees the cannabis industry in the state, including all growers, manufacturers, and dispensaries.
+NCCB sees Metrc compliance as crucial to having real-time access to all cannabis activity in Nevada.

-Seed to sale means tracking a marijuana plant, from its first planting, to its sale, when a consumer or patient purchases the marijuana products at a dispensary or provisioning center.* The compliance statewide reporting system allows for full visibility and transparency, with the state’s primary goal to prevent illicit sale and movement of cannabis.
+Seed to sale means tracking a marijuana plant, from its first planting, to its sale, when a consumer or patient purchases the marijuana products at a dispensary.
+The compliance statewide reporting system allows for full visibility and transparency, with the state’s primary goal to prevent illicit sale and movement of cannabis.

 The compliance information that is reported to the state via the Metrc system includes seed or clone purchase, germination dates, planting and harvest dates, strains and batch numbers, harvest batch numbers, testing records, and the contact information of other cannabis business owners that you worked with.

-Cannabis businesses in Nevada must all undergo official Metrc training.
-Sign up on www.metrc.com/nevada.
-The site has a button, ‘Training Signup’, that takes you to a page where you’ll enter your license number.
+Cannabis businesses in Nevada must all undergo official Metrc training which can be accessed here.
 In addition, Metrc will announce any in-person training on a bulletin on their site.

 3rd party consultancies like our friends at RMCC (Rocky Mountain Cannabis Consulting ) provide Metrc training, compliance audit and general Metrc support to the cannabis industry across the US.
 Considering how sparse Metrc’s library of videos/articles is, it may be a good idea to seek supplemental training and assistance elsewhere.